-"misbehaviour" or even more generally simply for "discipline".
-In countries where misconduct or misbehaviour results from serious violations of codes of conduct, the consequences can go as far as removal of judges from their position.
+consequences can go as far as removal of judges from their position.
 The Afghanistan Constitution gives the disciplinary body, the Supreme Court, not only authority for the accountability of judges in general but also specifically provides that that the Supreme Court is responsible for considering cases of judges accused of crimes and deciding whether they should be dismissed in addition to any other punishment due under the law.
-Despite the powers granted to these disciplinary bodies, there is no public information available showing that these are being used for holding judges accountable for misconduct, be it corruption or other misfeasance, on a consistent and systematic basis.
+Despite the powers granted to these disciplinary bodies, there is no public information available showing that these are being used for holding judges accountable for misconduct, be it corruption or other misfeasance.

 In some of the countries examined for this Chapter, anticorruption bodies with a more general mandate have the power to investigate and sometimes even to prosecute individuals for corruption.
-In 2014 the Bangladesh Anti-Corruption Commission (ACC) reported having almost 3000 cases of corruption of all types under trial, but only 73 convictions.
-In Afghanistan, the High Office of Oversight and Anti-Corruption (HOOAC) can receive complaints against judges but there are no reports of the HOOAC having acted
+In 2014 the Bangladesh Anti-Corruption Commission (ACC) reported having almost 3000 cases of corruption of all types under trial, but only 73 convictions.318 In Afghanistan, the High Office of Oversight and Anti-Corruption (HOOAC) can receive complaints against judges319 but there are no reports of the HOOAC having acted on any such complaint.
+320 The President of Chad created a Commission to investigate and